rbotafogo/galaaz/blogs/ruby_plot/ruby_plot.md

 If this paper was about data analysis, we should make a better analysis of the trends and should improve the statistical analysis.
 But we are interested in working with ggplot in Ruby.
 So, Let's add some color to this plot to make the trend and comparison more visible.
-In the following plot the boxes are color coded by dose.
+In the following plot, the boxes are color coded by dose.
 To add color, it is enough to add ```fill: :dose``` to the aesthetic of boxplot.
 With this command each 'dose' factor gets its own color.